maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 As an example take again the finite field $$\mathbb{F}_{23} = (\mathbb{Z}/23\mathbb{Z}, +, \cdot)$$.
 Then $$\mathbb{F}_{23}^{\times} = \mathbb{F}_{23} \backslash \{0\}$$ is the multiplicative group.
 Let $$g = 5 \in \mathbb{F}_{23}^{\times}$$ be a generator.
 Find $$i \in \mathbb{Z}$$ such that it is $$g^i \equiv 6$$.
-In order to find $$i$$ you may guess an integer or try to brute-force it.
+In order to find $$i$$, you may guess an integer or try to brute-force it.
 There are in total 22 different elements in $$\mathbb{F}_{23}^{\times}$$.
 Since it is $$a^{|\mathbb{F}_{23}^{\times}|} = a^{22} = 1$$ for all $$a \in \mathbb{F}_{23}^{\times}$$
 we can exclude $$i=22$$ from the possibilities.
 Also, we can exclude $$i=1$$ since $$5^1 = 5 \ne 6$$.